culvertsoft/mgen/index_c_using_gen_code.md

 ### Other wire formats <a name="d">&nbsp;</a>

 MGen supports both binary and JSON serialization formats out-of-the-box.
 You can also use generic converters between other formats (e.g. XML, YAML) and JSON to map data written in those formats directly to MGen objects.

+If you wish to go further you can also add completely custom formats by creating your own reader and writer classes, which are just generic object visitors.